aptech/docs/docs/CR-lapeighvi.rst

 -------

-:func:`lapeighvi` computes :math:`iu-il+1` eigenvalues and eigenvectors given a range of indices, i.e., theith to jth eigenvalues, ranking them from smallest to largest.
+:func:`lapeighvi` computes :math:`iu-il+1` eigenvalues and eigenvectors given a range of indices, i.e., the ith to jth eigenvalues, ranking them from smallest to largest.
 To find eigenvalues and eigenvectors within a specified range see :func:`lapeighvb`. :func:`lapeighvi` is based on the LAPACK drivers *DSYEVX* and *ZHEEVX*.
 Further documentation of these functions may be found in the